Core-periphery structure in networks: a statistical exposition

-As a further motivating example, consider the network in Figure \ref{fig:motivate}.
-This network was generated from an ER model with $n=50$ and $p=0.10$.
-The \cite{BORGATTI2000} algorithm returned these CP labels where orange indicates a core node and blue indicates a periphery node.
-Since this network was generated from an ER model, however, these labels are not meaningful or indicative of intrinsic CP structure so any investigation into similarities or characteristics of these ``core" nodes could be potentially misleading.

-The first hypothesis testing method comes from \cite{BOYD2006}.
-In this work, the authors use the test statistic from \cite{BORGATTI2000} and run a simple permutation test to yield a $p$-value.
-Specifically, the method computes the value of $\rho$ and then generates bootstrap samples from the network by randomly re-wiring edges in such a way that the total number of edges $m$ is preserved but the columns sums (degree distributions) are not preserved.
-Then the $p$-value is the number of networks from the bootstrap step which yielded a larger value of $\rho$ than that of the original network.
-This method is simple and easy to understand and implement which makes it appealing.
-As we discuss in the next sub-section, however, there are some problems with this method, specifically regarding the bootstrap step.
-One could also randomly re-wire edges but preserve the degree distribution similar to \cite{Holme2005}. \cite{kojaku2017} and \cite{elliott2020} use a parametric bootstrap to generate ER networks with $p=\hat p=\sum_{i<j}A_{ij}/{n\choose 2}$ computed from the original network and then find the $p$-value empirically.
-That being said, the bootstrap method is merely one component of these methods as opposed to the main object of study.
+The first hypothesis test is from Boyd et al. \cite{BOYD2006}.
+The authors use $\rho$ in (\ref{eq:rho}) from Borgatti and Everett \cite{BORGATTI2000} to run a simple permutation test to yield a $p$-value.
+Specifically, the method computes the value of $\rho$ from the given network and then generates bootstrap samples from the network by randomly re-wiring edges in such a way that the total number of edges, $m$, is preserved but the degree distributions are not.
+Then the $p$-value is the proportion of bootstrapped networks which yield a larger value of $\rho$ than that of the original network.
+This routine is simple, easy to implement and relies on the most well-studied CP metric.